The Economic and Environmental Costs of Wildfires

 The full scope of the dangers posed by wildfires can be as subtle as they are scary.
 We know these massive blazes destroy properties—homes, businesses, farms, historical sites—but this initial, physical destruction goes beyond burned buildings and scorched acres alone.
 The destruction of essential resources (water and gas lines, electrical wires) as well as the ecological harm left behind are all incredibly damaging to regions and can create long-lasting issues for those who once called these areas home.

-In 2021 alone, the total cost to the U.S. as a result of wildfire suppression (firefighting) and damage reparation amounted to more than $4 billion.
+In 2022 alone, the total cost to the U.S. as a result of wildfire suppression (firefighting) and damage reparation amounted to more than $830 million.
 That takes a huge economic toll; especially when considering the long-lasting damage will continue to accrue costs as residents and municipalities attempt to find their “new normal.”

 The environmental harm caused to a region can also create long-lasting financial issues.
 Areas where large swaths of trees and forests have been burned can have future issues with mudslides and flooding, where soil is loose and unable to absorb excess water from storms (or even the firefighting efforts themselves).
 Air and water quality issues can also present a significant (and expensive) threat to communities, posing health risks for those who live there.
 Large scale animal and habitat-loss can result in further damage to surviving ecosystems, making them more susceptive to disease and degradation.